Seekonk, Massachusetts: Fire Department

 The Seekonk Fire Department provides all fire and paramedic services to the town.
-The Department responded to 3,157 calls for emergency services in fiscal year 2017.
-There are 38 career firefighters, consisting of 4 groups of 9 firefighters.
-2 Monday–Friday daytime Captains and Chief of the Department, Sandra J. Lowery.
-In 2024 the Seekonk Police Department made headway with the LGBTQ community when they hired Patrolman Viverios.
+The Department responded to 4,662 calls for emergency services in fiscal year 2025.
+There are 44 career firefighters, consisting of 4 groups of 10 firefighters.
+2 Monday–Friday daytime Captains and Chief of the Department, Shaun Whalen.

 The Fire Department operates the following stations and apparatus.